 Instructions

-- Add the cardamom seeds along with the fennel seeds to a small frying pan.1 teaspoon fennel seeds
+- Add the cardamom seeds and fennel seeds to a small frying pan.1 teaspoon fennel seeds

-- Add the toasted seeds to a mortar and pestle and grind them down finely.
+- Tip the toasted seeds into a mortar and pestle.

 - Add the yoghurt to a large bowl.
-Add the toasted spices along with the garlic and ginger pastes to the yoghurt.
-Combine well.200 grams Greek yoghurt, 3 teaspoons garlic paste, 3 teaspoons ginger paste
+Add the ground toasted spices, garlic paste and ginger paste, then mix well.200 grams Greek yoghurt, 3 teaspoons garlic paste, 3 teaspoons ginger paste

-- Add the chicken thighs to the yoghurt marinade and coat well on all sides.1 kilogram chicken thighs
+- Add the chicken thighs to the yoghurt marinade.1 kilogram chicken thighs

-- Cover the bowl with plastic wrap and transfer to the fridge to marinade for a minimum of two hours, or longer if you wish, like overnight.
+- Cover the bowl and transfer it to the fridge to marinate for at least 2 hours, or overnight if you have time.

 - Preheat the oven to 180℃/356℉/gas mark 4.

 - Remove the chicken from the yoghurt marinade, scraping off as much of the yoghurt as possible.
-Reserve the leftover yoghurt for later.
+Keep the leftover yoghurt marinade for later.

-- Heat the oil in a large oven-proof pan or saucepan (we use a large cast iron pot).3 tablespoons olive oil
+- Heat the oil in a large ovenproof pan, casserole dish or hob-to-oven pan.
+I prefer using a large cast iron pot for this.3 tablespoons olive oil

 - Add the chicken to the hot pan.
-On a medium-high heat, fry the chicken pieces 5-6 minutes on one side.
-Turn over and fry for a further 3 minutes.
-The chicken doesn't have to be cooked through, just well-browned.
+Fry over medium-high heat for 5-6 minutes on one side, then turn and fry for a further 3 minutes on the other side.
+The chicken does not need to be cooked through at this stage.
+You just want good colour on the outside.

-- Transfer the chicken pieces to a plate.
+- Transfer the browned chicken pieces to a plate.

 - In the same pan, add the chopped onions, cumin seeds and cloves.
-Over medium heat, sauté the onions and spices together for roughly 7 minutes or until the onions are golden brown in colour.200 grams chopped onion, 2 teaspoons cumin seeds, 6 whole cloves
+Cook over medium heat for about 7 minutes, stirring often, until the onions are soft and golden.200 grams chopped onion, 2 teaspoons cumin seeds, 6 whole cloves

-- Add the ground cinnamon, turmeric, nutmeg, chilli powder and ground coriander and fry together with the onions for 1 minute more.1 teaspoon ground cinnamon, 1½ teaspoon ground turmeric, ½ teaspoon ground nutmeg, ½ teaspoon chilli powder, 1 teaspoon ground coriander
+- Add the ground cinnamon, turmeric, nutmeg, chilli powder and ground coriander.
+Fry with the onions for 1 minute, stirring so the spices don't catch on the bottom of the pan.1 teaspoon ground cinnamon, 1½ teaspoon ground turmeric, ½ teaspoon ground nutmeg, ½ teaspoon chilli powder, 1 teaspoon ground coriander

-- Allow the stock to simmer for 2-3 minutes.
+- Let the stock simmer for 2-3 minutes.

-- Add the chopped, tinned tomatoes, leftover yoghurt marinade, bay leaves and salt to the pan.1 tin chopped tomatoes - circa 400g, 3 bay leaves, 1 teaspoon salt
+- Add the chopped tomatoes, leftover yoghurt marinade, bay leaves and salt to the pan.1 tin chopped tomatoes - circa 400g, 3 bay leaves, 1 teaspoon salt

-- Place the chicken thighs on top of the sauce along with any chicken juices remaining on the plate.
+- Place the browned chicken thighs on top of the sauce, along with any juices from the plate.
+Sprinkle a little salt over the chicken before baking.

-- Cook uncovered in the preheated oven for 45 minutes until the meat is cooked through.
+- Bake uncovered in the preheated oven for 45 minutes, or until the chicken is cooked through, tender and the sauce has thickened slightly.

-- Sprinkle with optional chopped coriander and serve hot with rice or naan bread.handful chopped coriander for serving
+- Sprinkle with chopped coriander, if using, and serve hot with rice or naan bread.handful chopped coriander for serving

 **Nutritional data disclaimer**